cpbotha/cpbotha.github.io/content/posts/2018-07-17-weekly-head-voices-148-data-stylist.md

 I will externalise some of these thoughts further down in this post.

-I&#8217;m starting with a weekend / running update, which should be reasonably safe for non-nerds to read.
+I’m starting with a weekend / running update, which should be reasonably safe for non-nerds to read.
 However, after that, the nerd dial will go up to 11 with stuff about tools and programming languages right up to the end of the post.

-I would have wanted to use the adjective &#8220;face-melting&#8221;, but I&#8217;m not sure if any intensity of nerdery could ever reach that level.
+I would have wanted to use the adjective “face-melting”, but I’m not sure if any intensity of nerdery could ever reach that level.

 We can dream.